Skip to main content

 Non-Member

-Over the centuries, there are major themes in the history of art that continue to appear and reappear.
-The nude, history painting, and animals—images from our earliest ancestors—are a few notable examples artists have interpreted in styles ranging from naturalistic to surreal.
+Over the centuries, major themes in art continue to appear and reappear.
+The nude, history painting, and animals—images from our earliest ancestors—are a few notable examples that artists have interpreted in styles ranging from the naturalistic to the surreal.

-This genre provides a visual narrative of a special moment in history.
-The artists discussed include Titian, Rembrandt, Jacques-Louis David, Benjamin West, and Delacroix.
+This genre provides a visual narrative of significant moments in history.
+Artists discussed include Titian, Rembrandt, Jacques-Louis David, Benjamin West, and Delacroix.

 Wildlife has been a popular subject since early humans drew on cave walls.
-Artists discussed include Durer, Stubbs, Marc, and Picasso.
+Artists discussed include Albrecht Dürer, George Stubbs, Franz Marc, and Picasso.

-Painting the nude figure was predominant in ancient Babylon and Greece.
-It was later embraced by such artists as Michelangelo, Titian, Botticelli, Giorgione, Rubens, Goya, Manet, and Modigliani.
+Paintings of the nude figure were predominant in ancient Babylon and Greece.
+The form was later embraced by such artists as Michelangelo, Titian, Botticelli, Giorgione, Rubens, Goya, Manet, and Modigliani.

 4 sessions